 National Contemporary Art Award Conditions of Entry

-2017 National Contemporary Art Award Conditions of Entry
+2023 National Contemporary Art Award Conditions of Entry

 1. There is only one winner.
 The prize is $20,000.
-There will also be up to three merit awards of up to $1,000 each, at the discretion of the judge.
+There will also be a runner-up prize of $5,000 and two merit awards of $1,000 each, at the discretion of the judge.

 3. All applications must be on the official online entry form.
 Please enter a separate entry form for each entry.

-4. The entry fee is $45.00 per entry (non-refundable).
+4. The entry fee is $50.00 per entry (non-refundable).
 Payment is made by credit card only.
 Details are on the online entry form.

 5. All correspondence between the entrant and Waikato Museum is private and confidential and will not be shared with third parties.